<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2361246920842435&amp;ev=PageView&amp;noscript=1">

 Always lead people to a landing page with one very clear action that they can take.
 If you lead them to a full website with a navigation menu, users may get distracted by everything they can click on and navigate away from your form.
 Instead, make one page that stands on its own and entices visitors to take the exact action that will benefit you the most.

 Lastly, a fun way you can get people talking about your event is to run a contest.
 Try running an ad targeted at page followers, a contact list, or an interest group enticing them to follow your page and tag a friend for a chance to win a free VIP experience at your event.
-Don’t forget to set a goal beforehand for how much you are willing to spend on each entry, to make sure you don’t blow your budget.
+Spend wisely - set a goal beforehand for how much you are willing to spend on each entry.

 7. Do some pre-event content marketing

-Content marketing is a huge part of any marketing strategy, and in my opinion, is best way to get organic traction on your event.
+Content marketing is a huge part of any marketing strategy, and can bring in lots of organic traffic to your event's website.
 One of the easiest ways to do content marketing for your event is to get a couple of your speakers to write a guest blog post on key topics that they will address in their sessions at your event.
-You can host these blog posts on your own website, and your speakers can promote the posts using their social platforms, personal email lists, and so on.
+You can host these blog posts on your website, and your speakers can promote the posts using their social platforms, personal email lists, and so on.

 This is a mutually beneficial situation, because your speaker will get the opportunity to have their voice and expertise amplified, while you get free content to post to your site that promotes your event as one where industry trends thrive.
 You can also create links between the blog post and your speaker’s personal website, which has a positive effect on SEO for both sites.

 While blogging is a huge part of content marketing, there are other forms that can be just as mutually beneficial.
 If you have the time and resources, try conducting an interview with one of your most well-known speakers.
-You don’t have to go all out with the production.
-This can be a 30-minute recorded conversation that you have over a Zoom call.
-As a bonus, you can use short clips from this interview to create social posts and digital ads to promote your event.
+This will work especially well if you have an existing podcast with engaged listeners.
+If you do a video recorded interview, you can even use short clips to create social posts and digital ads to promote your event.

 8. Set event influencers and partners up for success

-When working with speakers, influencers and partners, make sure you are making their lives as easy as possible.
-Chances are, your speakers will want to promote your event, because when your event gets more attendees, their session gets more participants, which expands their brand even more.
-However, they might not have the time or the knowledge they need to whip out social posts on a whim.
+When working with speakers, influencers and partners, make their lives as easy as possible.
+Your speakers will want to promote your event, because when your event gets more attendees, their session gets more participants.
+However, they're also very busy!
+They likely don't have time to craft unique social posts to promote your event, so give them the tools they need to be successful.

 One of my favorite ways to get influencers involved in event marketing is to provide them with an affiliate promotional code.
 This is a special link or code that the influencer will share with their audience that they can use when they register for your event, which will tie back to the influencer.
 You can set up terms ahead of time, and even give the influencers a percentage of revenue generated from registrants that came from them to incentivize sharing even more.